 Each year researchers with an interest in studying the various aspects of essential tremor are encouraged to submit scientific proposals for grant funding from the IETF.
-To date, the IETF has distributed more than $685,000 in research grants, to fund 27 promising studies, in the search for the cause of ET.
+To date, your research donations have provided more than $750,000 to fund numerous promising studies.

 The Driving Need for Essential Tremor Research

 By Ludy Shih, MD